boscoh/inmembrane/customization.md

 - `barrel_programs`: a list of web services for outer membrane &beta-barrel prediction ['bomp', 'tmbetadisc-rbf'],
 - `bomp_clearly_cutoff`: 3, # if greater than or equal to this, always classify as an OM(barrel)
 - `bomp_maybe_cutoff`: 1, # must also have a signal peptide to be OM(barrel)
-- `tmbhunt_clearly_cutoff`: 0.95, # if greater than or equal to this, always classify as an OM(barrel)
-- `tmbhunt_maybe_cutoff`: 0.5, # if greater than or equal to this, always classify as an OM(barrel)
 - `tmbetadisc_rbf_method`: 'aadp', # TMBETADISC-RBF method: aa (single amino acid composition based), dp (dipeptide composition based), aadp (both aa and dp) or pssm (position specific mutation matrix based)

-Plugins for TMBHUNT (`tmbhunt`) and TMBETA (`tmbeta`) are available but are disabled by default since the general prediction accuracy or web service reliability was found to be lacking during testing.
+A plugins for TMBETA (`tmbeta`) is available but disabled by default since the general prediction accuracy or web service reliability was found to be lacking during testing.
+Previously, _inmembrane_ also provided a plugin for TMBHUNT (`tmbhunt`), however this has been removed since the web service is no longer active.

 Since topology prediction for arbitrary OMPbb sequences is still very unreliable, the Gram- protocol does not attempt to do loop length prediction but simply annotates potential OMPbb proteins as such.